sohaillansarii/Monday-Coffee/README.md

 - Sales demand surges during the festive season (September, October, November).
 Prioritize inventory, marketing campaigns, and Diwali promotions to maximize revenue.

-- Historical trends confirm September–November as the peak season, delivering the highest growth rates and revenue nationwide.
+- Historical trends confirm September – November as the peak season, delivering the highest growth rates and revenue nationwide.

 - Pune, Jaipur, and Chennai are the most profitable markets, showing high customer spending relative to operational costs—ideal for expansion.